Walvis Bay-Ndola-Lubumbashi Development Road: Route

 From Sesheke, the corridor heads eastwards as the M10 for 135km to the small town of Kazungula, where it meets the M19 road (which provides access to the near Kazungula Bridge border with Botswana).
 From Kazungula, it heads eastwards for 70 kilometres as the M10 to the city of Livingstone (10 km north of the Victoria Falls), where it reaches a junction with the T1 road.
 At this junction, the M10 ends and the corridor becomes the T1 north-eastwards.

-From Livingstone, it heads north-east as the T1 for 420km, through Choma, to reach a junction with the T2 road (Zambia's Great North Road) about 10km south of Kafue.
+From Livingstone, it heads north-east as the T1 for 420km, through Choma, to reach a junction with the T2 road about 10km south of Kafue.
 At this junction, the T1 ends and the corridor becomes the T2 northwards.
 It heads northwards as the T2 for 55km to the city of Lusaka (capital city of Zambia).
 From Lusaka, it heads northwards as the T2 for 200km, through Kabwe, to Kapiri Mposhi, where it reaches a junction with the T3 road and enters the Copperbelt region.
 At this junction, the corridor becomes the T3 northwards.
 The section from Livingstone to Kapiri Mposhi is shared with the Cairo-Cape Town Highway.

 From Kapiri Mposhi, it heads northwards as the T3 for 170km, through the city of Ndola, to the city of Kitwe.
 From Kitwe, it heads northwards for 90km, through Chingola, to the border town of Kasumbalesa, where it crosses the national boundary in a northerly direction to enter DR Congo and become the N1 route.
 From Kasumbalesa, the corridor heads north-north-west as the N1 route for 100 kilometres to the city of Lubumbashi.
 The section from Kafue (south of Lusaka) to Lubumbashi is shared with the Beira–Lobito Highway.